-- 1 The Finance Sub-Committee is being asked to approve indicative financial targets to support consultation on the development of the Cheshire East Medium-Term Financial Strategy 2024/25 to 2027/28. - 2 The Medium-Term Financial Strategy (MTFS) sets out how the Council will resource the achievement of the Corporate Plan and is subject to consultation and approval on an annual basis.
-The Sub-Committee approved the financial assumptions for the future MTFS at its meeting in June 2023, and this report goes further in recognising the need for financial targets that enable further development of the MTFS. - 3 Developing the MTFS requires a wide range of stakeholder engagement.
+- The Children and Families Committee is being asked to note the indicative financial envelope for this committee to support consultation on the development of the Cheshire East Medium-Term Financial Strategy 2024/25 to 2027/28. - The Medium-Term Financial Strategy (MTFS) sets out how the Council will resource the achievement of the Corporate Plan and is subject to consultation and approval on an annual basis.
+The Finance Subcommittee approved the financial assumptions for the future MTFS at their meeting in June 2023, and this report goes further in recognising the need for financial targets that enable further development of the MTFS. - Developing the MTFS requires a wide range of stakeholder engagement.
 Members are key stakeholders in their capacity as community leaders, but also in their capacity as decision makers in setting the Council's budget.
-During this financial planning cycle there has been a series of all-member events to look at the current and future financial position.
-The Finance-Sub Committee formed a working group to scrutinise the financial assumptions underpinning the current MTFS. - 4 Individual Committees are being asked to review the in-year budget positions and consider how this performance, and achieving the MTFS financial targets, will impact on services they are responsible for.
+During this financial planning cycle there has been a series of all Member events to look at the current and future financial position.
+The Finance-Sub Committee formed a working group to scrutinise the financial assumptions underpinning the current MTFS.

-- 5 Public engagement will follow when financial proposals have been identified that could balance the Council's budget.
-The January cycle of Committee meeting will be the forum to scrutinise the draft balanced proposals put forward alongside other feedback from consultees.
-All feedback will be collated and provided as evidence to the Corporate Policy Committee on 8 February 2024. - 6 Final approval of the 2024/25 budget will take place at full Council on 27 February 2024 following recommendation from the Corporate Policy Committee.
+- Individual Committees are being asked to review the in-year budget positions and consider how this performance, and achieving the MTFS financial envelopes, will impact on services they are responsible for. - Public engagement will follow when financial proposals have been identified that could balance the Council's budget.
+The January cycle of Committee meetings will be the forum to scrutinise the draft balanced proposals put forward, alongside other feedback from consultees.
+All feedback will be collated and provided as evidence to the Corporate Policy Committee on 8 February 2024. - Final approval of the 2024/25 budget will take place at full Council on 27 February 2024 following recommendation from the Corporate Policy Committee.